Garrett-Productions/udemy_dataStructures_course/day4/day4.readme.md

 Data Structures

 A collection of vaues, with vars and functions.
-Each data structure is created for specific reasons
+Each data structure is created for specific reasons.

+Data structures are ike differnet containers for diff reasons